voschezang/coding-handbook/goals-planning-strategy.md

 Denote a list of *narratives* and a list of *epics*.
 Ideally they correspond directly to each other, but in practice they may be interdependent.

-Narratives are abstract but intuitive.
-They are large enough to be significant.
+- Narratives are abstract but intuitive.
+They are large enough to be significant and they are independent of the required input effort.

-Epics are more concrete.
+- Epics are more concrete.
+Implementation-oriented.They are based on the amount of required work.